zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone01.md

 ## Objective

 The MNAME field from the SOA record of a zone is supposed to contain the master name server for that zone.
+The hostname of the MNAME field may not be listed among the delegated name servers, but should still be authoritative for the zone.
+MNAME may be used for other services such as DNS NOTIFY described in [RFC1996].

 [RFC1035], section 3.3.13, specifies that "the *domain-name* of the name server that was the original or primary source of data for this zone".